matrix-org/matrix-spec-proposals/proposals/4011-thumbnail-media-negotiation.md

 ## Future extensions

 It may make sense to also apply this to the `/download` resource.
-This could allow simple clients to make a request to `/download` which is only fullfilled for e.g. images (by requesting it with `Accept: image/*`).
+This could allow simple clients to make a request to `/download` which is only fulfilled for e.g. images (by requesting it with `Accept: image/*`).

 ## Security considerations